junjuew/paper-thesis/README.md

 }
 ```

+To build the dissertation PDF, run make in the root directory.

 This research was supported by the National Science Foundation (NSF) under grant number CNS-1518865.
 Additional support was provided by Intel, Vodafone, Deutsche Telekom, Verizon, Crown Castle, Seagate, VMware,
 MobiledgeX, InterDigital, and the Conklin Kistler family fund.